greysome/vibro/README.md

 ## Notes

 - This is still in an early development stage, in particular some keyboard parameters like volume envelopes have to be modified directly in source code.
 I haven't thought of a user-friendly interface for modifying parameters.

-- I have an alternative version that uses joystick input, but I found out that joysticks are hard to perform with, so I'm too lazy to document it.